 Alan Kaufman is a very active member at Arlington Community Media.
 He is the creator of shows like In the Tradition and a show where he yodels in blue face makeup.
 You can also find him participating in Studio Knights and other ACMi events.

-A student of Arlington Public Schools, Gayatri has joined the news team after being a member of ACMi for the past few years.
+A former student of Arlington Public Schools, Gayatri has been an active member of ACMi, the News team, and producer of the Ponderscope.
 Her favorite part of Arlington Public News is the sense of community and the many challenges that must be overcome to create successful segments.